 During this course, students will experience, analyze, and respond not only to texts about texts, but also to verbal, visual, and sound material drawn from a variety of genres, including literature and pop culture.
-This is a forum in which you may read an essay by Zadie Smith and analyze a blog by Dave Zirin, read a column by Geoff Calkins and laugh at Gaylord Focker, or read a story by Mark Behr even as you think about Sugar Bear.
-In this class, you will be prepared (in the many senses of that word) for “Here Comes Honey Boo Boo!” and you will surely text about it.
+This is a forum in which you may read an essay by Zadie Smith and analyze a blog by Dave Zirin, think critically about a column by Geoff Calkins and giggle at Gaylord Focker, or read a story by Mark Behr even as you think about Sugar Bear.
+In this class, you will be prepared (in the many senses of that word) for texts that might include “Here Comes Honey Boo Boo!” and you will surely text about them.

 Enrollment in this course will privilege students seeking a multinational classroom experience.